-This page contains very important information for (prospective) students trying to contact me (Daniel Hsu).
+This page contains very important information for students (including prospective students) trying to contact me (Daniel Hsu).

 If you’re already on campus, feel free to come talk with me during office hours.